 When the CDR gets stuck, the healing cycle is interrupted and the cell danger response becomes a prolonged system-wide reaction associated with hypervigilance, shut-down, or disease.

 In his talk, Dr. Naviaux explains that when we survive intense adverse experiences such as “running from a tiger,” our nerve connections and nervous systems form strong memories of the event.
 This is designed to maximize our chances of surviving similar circumstances in the future (watch from 1:38 to approximately 4 minutes).
-In such situations of danger, our ATP molecules exit the cell to send signals of danger.
+In such situations of danger, our ATP molecules exit the cell to send signals of danger (Dr. Naviaux citing his 2014 article on the cell danger response.
+Apologies, the video no longer exists as of 10/8/21).

 Trauma research has also identified the process by which memories of adverse events or trauma become embedded in a way that symptoms ensue.
 It explains one core mechanism by which CDRs can become prolonged: